aszermek/sztimer/README.md

 # szTimer

-szTimer is a modern Rubik's cube timer currently in development.
-It is built using React, TypeScript, MobX and TailwindCSS and uses the [cubing.js](https://github.com/cubing/cubing.js) library to generate scrambles for all current WCA events.
+szTimer is a professional speedcubing timer application currently in development.
+It is built using modern technologies like React, TypeScript, MobX and TailwindCSS.
+It uses the [cubing.js](https://github.com/cubing/cubing.js) library to generate scrambles for all current WCA events.

-## Features
+## Current features

-- Timer for solving Rubik's cube
+- Timer (with inspection)
-- Compliant to WCA rules and support for all current events
+- Compliant to WCA rules and support for all official events
-- Generates scrambles using the [cubing.js](https://github.com/cubing/cubing.js) library
+- Generates and draws scrambles using the [cubing.js](https://github.com/cubing/cubing.js) library
+- Notifications for personal records
 - User-friendly interface

-- Built using modern technologies (React, TypeScript, MobX and TailwindCSS)
+## Upcoming features

+- Customizable settings
+- Import and export data
+- More detailed statistics

 ## Usage